demonpig/ansible-rclone/README.md

 ### Requirements

 - Playbook must gather facts about the managed host prior to executing the role's tasks.
-This is because the role utilizes the `ansible_distribution` fact variable when installing package dependencies.
+This is because the role utilizes the `ansible_distribution` and `ansible_system` facts.

 ### Role Variables